-Some breaches of this Code of Conduct may need to be reported to the NSW Police, the Department of Communities and Justice and the Office of the Children's Guardian.
-Our Complaint Handling Policy provides more information about our reporting obligations to external authorities as well as describing protections and confidentiality provisions for anyone making a report.
-The policy can be found by asking at the front desk.
-It is also available as a link on our website www.sunnypines.org/complaintpolicy.pdf
+Some breaches of this code of conduct may need to be reported to NSW Police, the Department of Communities and Justice and the Office of the Children's Guardian.
+Our Child Safe Reporting Policy provides more information about our reporting obligations to external authorities, and describes protections and confidentiality provisions for anyone making a report.
+You can ask for the policy at the front desk.
+It is also available on our website: sunnypines.org.au/complaintpolicy.pdf